What do the terms Photovoltaic and PV mean?

 How long does a typical solar installation take?

 The length of a solar installation depends on the size of your PV system and its complexity.
 The on-site installation time for most residential jobs ranges from a couple of days to a week or two.
-Brightstar Solar is a full-service provider and we will include an estimated project timeline during the contracting process.
+Brightstar Solar is a full-service Massachusetts installer and we will include an estimated project timeline during the contracting process.

 Will Brightstar Solar manage the building permit process for the solar system?